PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/full-node/getting-started.md

 ## Troubleshooting Errors

 If the `.env` is filled up correctly, all services will execute one by one.
-The logs do fill up quick.
-So, remember to [safely detach](https://linuxize.com/post/how-to-use-linux-screen/) from screen when not using it.
+The logs do fill up quickly.
+So, remember to [safely detach](https://linuxize.com/post/how-to-use-linux-screen/) from the screen when not using it.
 If you see the following error,

     powerloom_depoy-pooler-1           | Snapshotter identity check failed on protocol smart contract powerloom_depoy-pooler-1 exited with code 1

-your snapshotter address is not registered.
+your Snapshotter address is not registered.
 Make you have registered for our [devnet program](https://airtable.com/appr3wKRsn4VoOvpi/pagxxT6QcL0OwGH0e/form) and your burner wallet has been added.

 Refer to our [troubleshooting guide](./troubleshooting.md) if you encounter any other issues with your node.